Back to Jobs

 Key Responsibilities

-Dispensing & Counseling: In a pharmacy the vital thing is how accurately do you understand the prescription medications that are being provided to the patients with essential information regarding dosage and potential side effects.
+• Dispensing & Counseling: In a pharmacy the vital thing is how accurately do you understand the prescription medications that are being provided to the patients with essential information regarding dosage and potential side effects.

-Direct Sales: Apart from having the knowledge related to the medicines managing over-the-counter (OTC) sales and assisting customers with their health-related queries in a retail setting.
+• Direct Sales: Apart from having the knowledge related to the medicines managing over-the-counter (OTC) sales and assisting customers with their health-related queries in a retail setting.

-Inventory Management: One of the most crucial part in the pharmacy is handling Purchase Entry and maintaining accurate records of stock levels to ensure life-saving medicines are always available and never run out of stock.
+• Inventory Management: One of the most crucial part in the pharmacy is handling Purchase Entry and maintaining accurate records of stock levels to ensure life-saving medicines are always available and never run out of stock.

-Compliance: A pharmacist should follow all the compliance ensuring that the pharmacy operates in accordance with all legal and ethical standards, including the proper storage of temperature-sensitive drugs.
+• Compliance: A pharmacist should follow all the compliance ensuring that the pharmacy operates in accordance with all legal and ethical standards, including the proper storage of temperature-sensitive drugs.

-Administrative Tasks: After the sale of a medicine generating the invoice, managing cash flow at the retail counter, and organizing the pharmacy layout for optimal accessibility because these administrative tasks make the functioning of the pharmacy efficient.
+• Administrative Tasks: After the sale of a medicine generating the invoice, managing cash flow at the retail counter, and organizing the pharmacy layout for optimal accessibility because these administrative tasks make the functioning of the pharmacy efficient.

 Skills Required

-Retail Sales: Sales is is the most vital thing in a pharmacy and so having proficiency in Direct Sales and customer engagement within a high-traffic pharmacy environment makes the skill of retail skill important.
+• Retail Sales: Sales is the most vital thing in a pharmacy and so having proficiency in Direct Sales and customer engagement within a high-traffic pharmacy environment makes the skill of retail skill important.

-Inventory Control: Keeping everything in record is important because a pharmacist always needs to be sure on what medicines he has and what he is going to need and for that the skill in Purchase Entry and basic stock management software is necessary.
+• Inventory Control: Keeping everything in record is important because a pharmacist always needs to be sure on what medicines he has and what he is going to need and for that the skill in Purchase Entry and basic stock management software is necessary.

-Pharmaceutical Knowledge: After the doctor and nurse a pharmacist is the one who knows what can be the implications of giving a wrong medicine to a critical patient and so it is a mandatory to have a solid understanding of drug compositions, generic vs. brand-name medications, and contraindications.
+• Pharmaceutical Knowledge: After the doctor and nurse a pharmacist is the one who knows what can be the implications of giving a wrong medicine to a critical patient and so it is a mandatory to have a solid understanding of drug compositions, generic vs. brand-name medications, and contraindications.

-Communication: The job of a pharmacist involves with dealing lots of people coming with various requirements and so having strong verbal communication skills to interact with diverse patients and healthcare providers clearly is very much needed.
+• Communication: The job of a pharmacist involves dealing with lots of people coming with various requirements and so having strong verbal communication skills to interact with diverse patients and healthcare providers clearly is very much needed.

-Reliability: The pharmacist is the one who comprehends the prescription and so a high level of accuracy in dispensing and record-keeping is must to prevent medical errors.
+• Reliability: The pharmacist is the one who comprehends the prescription and so a high level of accuracy in dispensing and record-keeping is must to prevent medical errors.

 Qualification Required

-Education: The minimum is 12th Pass; however, candidates with a Diploma in Pharmacy (D.Pharm) or Bachelor in Pharmacy (B.Pharm) can have a huge advantage.
+• Education: The minimum is 12th Pass; however, candidates with a Diploma in Pharmacy (D.Pharm) or Bachelor in Pharmacy (B.Pharm) can have a huge advantage.

-Experience: 0 – 5 Years; freshers are encouraged to apply.
+• Experience: 0 – 5 Years; freshers are encouraged to apply.

 Benefits

-Flexible Entry: Immediate openings with a convenient Telephonic Interview process for initial screening.
+• Flexible Entry:The process of entry is very easy as there are immediate openings with a convenient Telephonic Interview process for initial phase of screening.

 Market Insights & Trends